Teacher Training Opportunities

 Training as a teacher might be the exciting and rewarding career you have been looking for.

-Saffron Teaching School Hub, as a Lead Partner in ITT in both primary and secondary routes, offers school-led, research-engaged teacher training in a range of training venues across Essex and Cambridgeshire.
+Saffron Teaching School Hub is a Lead Partner for three accredited teacher training providers offering early years, primary and secondary training routes in a range of teacher training hubs and placement schools across Essex and Cambridgeshire.

-Saffron Teaching School Hub is a Lead Partner for three local Initial Teaching Training accredited providers:
+Saffron Teaching School Hub is a Lead Partner with:

 HOW DO I APPLY?

-Applications for teacher training (starting in September 2024) are now closed.
-Applications for teacher training (starting in September 2025) will open in October 2024.
+Applications for teacher training (starting in September 2026) are now open.

 All applications for teacher training happen through the DfE Apply service https://www.gov.uk/apply-for-teacher-training